Rosario, Batangas: Agriculture

 Rice is the major agricultural crop, naming Rosario the "Rice Granary of Batangas".
 Other crops include corn, coconut, mango, banana, and other fruits and vegetables.
 A significant number of households in Rosario actively participate in small-scale agricultural enterprises.
 These ventures encompass various activities, including backyard operations focused on livestock.
 Alongside these individual efforts, commercial livestock farms also play a role in the agricultural landscape of Rosario.

 Commerce

-Due to strategic location, and the separation of Lipa City to become a lone congressional district, Rosario has since become a center of commerce in 4th district of Batangas.
+Due to its strategic location, and the separation of Lipa to become a lone congressional district, Rosario has since become a center of commerce in the 4th district of Batangas.
 Rosario hosts some supermarket chains which compete with local mini-marts.
 High-end home improvement suppliers such as the Maquiling Builders Depot in Barangay Namunga and CitiHardware in Barangay San Jose are rising within the municipality.
-Fast food restaurants mostly prefer Rosario for their first store within the 4th district along with Seattle's Best's very first drive thru in the Philippines, found in Barangay Namunga.
+Fast food restaurants mostly prefer Rosario for their first store within the 4th district along with Seattle's Best's first drive thru in the Philippines, found in Barangay Namunga.